 Rachael Jones is an artist-filmmaker and researcher whose landscape-based practice involves participants in the filmmaking process: rocks, plants and people, both natural and constructed.
 As a result, her films are made up of multiple playful assemblages that rely on collaboration.

 Rachael’s films retain traces of process-driven interactions.
 She is involved in land-based, alternative and sustainable practices, using found materials and handmade processes where possible.
-She works by commission and offers one-to-one mentoring support through Creative Kernow Associates.
+She works by commission and, in addition, offers one-to-one mentoring support.

-Rachael’s recent work aims at demystifying the filmmaking process using experimental filmmaking and animation techniques to creatively connect participants to landscape as place.
+Rachael’s current work aims at demystifying the filmmaking process using experimental filmmaking and animation techniques to creatively connect participants to landscape as place.
+She is co-founder of the experimental research-led Growanen Collective.
 In 2023 she completed an AHRC-funded practice-based PhD at UAL through Falmouth University, which explored emergent mixed methods that call attention to the value of participation and process.